outpaddling/LPJS/README.md

 - Unambiguous and intuitive user interface: Commands and options are spelled out in a way that is easy to remember and won't be confused with others.
-We won't invent new Jargon just to make us look better than the rest.
+We won't invent new Jargon just to make ourselves look clever.

 - Simple, easily readable default output formats.
 More sophisticated output may be provided by non-default command line flags.